codatio/codat-docs/docs/expenses/sync-process/reimbursable-expense-transactions.md

 :::

 With Sync for Expenses, you need to create the reimbursable expense transactions first.

-Creating the transaction will initiate the [sync](/expenses/sync-process/syncing-expenses) to then reflect these in your customer's accounting platform.
+This will initiate the [sync](/expenses/sync-process/syncing-expenses) to reflect these in your customer's accounting platform.
 Finally, once these transactions have been synced, you can [upload attachments](/expenses/sync-process/uploading-receipts) to associate receipts with the transaction.

 This process is summarized on the diagram below.